 ($1,343) per day from the earlier ₹6000 ($82).

 The pandemic has already slowed the pace of solar production in the region, owing to halted construction, supply chain disruptions, a labor shortage, and the possibility of a recession, among other factors.
 If states do not strictly adhere to RPO and explore ways to avoid it, India's path towards its long-term goals will become even more difficult, and maybe, impossible.

 Renewable Energy Certificates (RECs) represent the attributes of electricity generated from renewable energy sources.
 One REC represents that 1MWh of energy is generated from renewable sources.
 RECs can be used by the obligated entities to demonstrate compliance with regulatory requirements, such as Renewable Purchase Obligations.
 The REC is exchanged only in the power exchanges approved by CERC within the band of a floor price and forbearance (ceiling) price as notified by CERC from time to time.

-- Renewable Energy Certificates (RECs) is a market-based instrument to promote renewable sources of energy and development of the market in electricity.
+- Renewable Energy Certificates (RECs) are a market-based instrument to promote renewable sources of energy and the development of the market in electricity.

-- One REC is created when one megawatt hour of electricity is generated from an eligible renewable energy source.
+- One REC is created when the one-megawatt hour of electricity is generated from an eligible renewable energy source.

 - REC acts as a tracking mechanism for solar, wind, and other green energies as they flow into the power grid.

 - RECs go by many names, including Green-tag, Tradable Renewable Certificates (TRCs), Renewable Electricity Certificates, or Renewable Energy Credits.